 Justin Credible stated there was a great deal of alcohol available on the chartered flight, similar to an “open bar” setting, and Sean “X-Pac” Waltman added that drugs were available as well.
 The first recorded actions of what would later be called “The Plane Ride From Hell” was from Scott Hall and “Mr. Perfect” Curt Hennig.

 For Hall, he had a history of battling alcohol addiction, and the liquor cabinet on the plane back to the United States did not help his recovery at all.
 Hall and Hennig began to spray shaving cream on the passengers.

 Former pro wrestler Michael Hayes got on the bad side of JBL, who just had a match earlier at the PPV against X-Pac.
-JBL, then known as Bradshaw, suffered a gash on his head, and Hayes goes up to him while he was resting on hits him in the forehead.
-This led to JBL punching out Hayes, and someone cutting off his ponytail while he was asleep.
+JBL, then known as Bradshaw, suffered a gash on his head, and Hayes went up to him while he was resting and hit him in the forehead.
+This led to JBL punching out Hayes and someone cutting off his ponytail while he was asleep.
 Hayes was also accused for nearly urinating on Vince McMahon’s wife, Linda McMahon, during the flight.